lylim0417/ELYRA/docs/monitor_ALAPPE_setup_instructions.md

        print("Camera is working.")
    ```

-- **Out of Memory (OOM) error**: If you are running the script on a machine with limited GPU memory, try reducing the image resolution or batch size in the YOLO model configuration.
+- **Out of Memory (OOM) error**: If you are running the script on a machine with limited CPU memory, try reducing the image resolution or batch size in the YOLO model configuration.

 ---

 ## Conclusion

-By following these setup instructions, you should be able to run the **AIoTCam** system, utilizing YOLO for object detection and real-time compliance monitoring with video recording and alerting capabilities.
+By following these setup instructions, you should be able to run the **ELYRA_monitro_ALAPPE** system, utilizing YOLO for object detection and real-time compliance monitoring and recording.

-Let me know if you encounter any issues or need additional support!